 By doing this, you’re being super specific and plugging any gaps in your sales funnel.
 I love this strategy because you can turn your organic (free) traffic into optins using paid traffic like Facebook and Google etc.

-If you used a 2-Step Clickpop for your content upgrade on your blog post, you’ll need to create a new landing page to remarket with so people don’t just end up back on your post.
-That way you can customize the page specifically to people who forgot to take action and claim your content upgrade.
+If you used a 2-Step Clickpop for your information upgrade on your blog post, you’ll need to create a new landing page to remarket with so people don’t just end up back on your post.
+That way you can customize the page specifically to people who forgot to take action and claim your information upgrade.

 Pretty ninja stuff am I right?